-The COMP pin on the MIC2169 is used for the following two functions:
+The COMP/EN pin on the MIC2169A is used for the following three functions:

+- 1. Disables the part by grounding this pin

-- 1. External compensation to stabilize the voltage control loop. - 2.
-Soft-start.
+- 2. External compensation to stabilize the voltage control loop

+- 3. Soft-start

-For better understanding of the soft-start feature, assume V{IN} = 12V.
-The COMP pin has an internal 6.5μA current source that charges the external compensation capacitor.
-As soon as this voltage rises to 180mV (t = Cap_COMP × 0.18V/8.5μA), the MIC2169 allows the internal V{DD} linear regulator to power up and as soon as it crosses the undervoltage lockout of 2.6V, the chip's internal oscillator starts switching.
-At this point, the COMP pin current source increases to 40μA and an internal 11-bit counter starts counting.
-This takes approximately 2ms to complete.
+For better understanding of the soft-start feature, let's assume V{IN} = 12V, and the MIC2169A is allowed to power-up by un-grounding the COMP/EN pin.
+The COMP pin has an internal 8.5μA current source that charges the external compensation capacitor.
+As soon as this voltage rises to 180mV (t = Cap_COMP × 0.18V/8.5μA), the MIC2169A allows the internal V{DD} linear regulator to power up and as soon as it crosses the undervoltage lockout of 2.6V, the chip's internal oscillator starts switching.
+At this point in time, the COMP pin current source increases to 40μA and an internal 11-bit counter starts counting which takes approximately 2ms to complete.
 During counting, the COMP voltage is clamped at 0.65V.
-After this counting cycle, the COMP current source is reduced to 8.5μA and the COMP pin voltage rises from 0.65V to 0.95V, the bottom edge of the saw-tooth oscillator.
-This is the beginning of 0% duty cycle which increases slowly causing the output voltage to rise slowly.
-The MIC2169 has two hysteretic comparators that are enabled when V{OUT} is within ±3% of steady state.
-When the output voltage reaches 97% of programmed output voltage, then the g_m error amplifier is enabled along with the hysteretic comparator.
-From this point onwards, the voltage control loop (g_m error amplifier) is fully in control and will regulate the output voltage.
+After this counting cycle the COMP current source is reduced to 8.5μA and the COMP pin voltage rises from 0.65V to 0.95V, the bottom edge of the saw-tooth oscillator.
+This is the beginning of 0% duty cycle and it increases slowly causing the output voltage to rise slowly.
+The MIC2169A has two hysteretic comparators that are enabled when V{OUT} is within ±3% of steady state.
+When the output voltage reaches 97% of programmed output voltage then the g_m error amplifier is enabled along with the hysteretic comparator.
+This point onwards, the voltage control loop (g_m error amplifier) is fully in control and will regulate the output voltage.